St. Louis Water Quality at a Glance

 Seasonal variations in taste and odor can occur due to several factors:

-River conditions: Mississippi River water quality changes seasonally with temperature, rainfall, and upstream activities
+River conditions: Mississippi and Missouri river water quality changes seasonally with temperature, rainfall, and upstream agricultural activities affecting organic content

 Does St. Louis have water restrictions?

-St. Louis rarely implements mandatory water restrictions due to its abundant Mississippi River source and significant treatment capacity.
+St. Louis rarely implements mandatory water restrictions due to its abundant Mississippi and Missouri river sources and significant treatment capacity.
 However, the city maintains conservation guidelines:

 Everyday Conservation Recommendations: